Tacos al Pastor

 Fish tacos at Marismas

 Coco’s Kitchen is that place everyone who loves eating in Puerto Vallarta tends to rave about but somehow it still manages to feel like a secret.
 I like to go a little later in the day but I’d get up early — even on vacation — for the churro pancakes.
 This is exactly where I want to enjoy at my leisurely breakfast or brunch.
-Just be aware it can get crowded so plan accordingly. 📍 Romantic Zone · Cash or card · Google Map
+Just be aware it can get crowded so plan accordingly.
+Romantic Zone · Cash or card · Google Map

 a plate of pancakes at Coco's Kitchen in Puerto Vallarta

-Not only was the Jamaica of the tastiest I’ve ever had but the guacamole was delicious and the shrimp tacos at the next table were enormous.
-I ordered those too.
+I went to the Vallarta Botanical Gardens — beautiful by the way — but after a humid trek down to the river I decided to cash in my complimentary agua de Jamaica—included with your ticket — at the restaurant and wow am I glad.
+Not only was the Jamaica of the tastiest I’ve ever had but the guacamole and shrimp tacos at the next table were delicious.
 Don’t skip the restaurant just because you’re there for the gardens.
-It’s a lot of fun watching the hummingbirds while you eat. 📍 South Zone · Vallarta Botanical Gardens · Cash or card · Closed Monday · Google Map
+South Zone · Vallarta Botanical Gardens · Cash or card · Closed Monday · Google Map

 Located about five miles south of the Romantic Zone inside Garza Blanca resort, Blanca Blue serves innovative Mexican food on a terrace overlooking some of the bluest water in all of Puerto Vallarta.
 I can’t speak to lunch or dinner but the breakfast was wonderful.
 It’s an excellent stop on a south beach day.
-The views alone justify the drive. 📍 South Zone · Cash or card · Google Map
+The views alone justify the drive.
+South Zone · Cash or card · Google Map

 Do You Need Restaurant Reservations in Puerto Vallarta?

-But for the restaurants that are destination dining — the ones you’re planning your evening around — reservations are worth making in advance, sometimes well in advance depending on the season.
+Most casual dining in Puerto Vallarta — taco stands, palapa restaurants, neighborhood spots — don’t take reservations and you can walk right in.
+But for the restaurants that you plan your evening around — reservations are worth making in advance, sometimes well in advance depending on the season.

 Restaurants that typically require or strongly recommend reservations:

-• Le Kliff — the sunset views make this one book up fast, reserve before you arrive in town
+• Le Kliff—the sunset views make this one book up fast, reserve before you arrive in town

-• La Capella — good for special occasions and books up ahead of time even for weekend brunch
+• La Capella—good for special occasions and books up ahead of time even for weekend brunch

 High season in Puerto Vallarta runs roughly December through April.
-If you’re visiting during that window, especially around the holidays in December or Semana Santa, make reservations earlier than you think you need to.
+If you’re visiting during that time, especially around the holidays in December or Semana Santa, make reservations earlier than you think you need to.
 And always check ahead of time if you have a big group.

 What to Wear in Puerto Vallarta Restaurants